filterpaper/filterpaper.github.io/prng.md

 	return d = e + a;
 }
 ```
-This diminutive algorithm is both small and fast without multiplication.
-It fails PractRand at a large 2^29 bytes output and generates a noisy image—making it the best 8-bit PRNG for embedded firmware:
+This diminutive algorithm is both small and fast failing PractRand at a large 2^29 bytes output.
+Its bitmap output is also pattern free—making it the best 8-bit PRNG for embedded firmware:

 ![jsf8](images/jsf8.bmp)